 Dealing with dirty tenants can be a big problem for landlords.
 Property value can go down due to pest infestations or mold caused by dirt, food, and water puddles.
 Some cities and states may allow a landlord to charge for cleaning if the property is excessively dirty or left in an unlivable condition.

-In this article, we’ll discuss when a landlord can and can not charge a tenant for cleaning, tips on how much to charge, and how to set the right expectations for cleaning with a tenant to help avoid conflict if and when the tenant moves out.
+In this article, we’ll discuss when a landlord can and can't charge a tenant for cleaning, tips on how much to charge, and how to set the right expectations for cleaning with a tenant to help avoid conflict if and when the tenant moves out.

 Charging for cleaning in a rental property depends on several variables.
 For example, a landlord should consider the condition of the property when the tenant moved in versus the state of the property when they are moving out, and if extra cleaning is needed above what could be considered normal.